Wakefield Mystery Plays: Protestant alterations

 Such strictures are a Protestant form of the aniconism in Judaism, the forbidding of any depiction of God or other supernatural beings, such as angels or demons.

 In addition, alterations were sometimes made in the scripts to reflect Reformed doctrine.
 For example, the play involving John the Baptist was altered to conform to Protestant doctrines about the sacraments.
 The word "pope" was excised from "Herod the Great," and twelve leaves are completely missing, which scholars suspect contained plays about the death, Assumption, and coronation as Queen of Heaven of the Virgin Mary.

 Sources of the plays

 The majority of the plays that make up the Wakefield Cycle are based (some rather tenuously) on the Bible, while the others are taken from either Roman Catholic or folk tradition.
+The final play in the cycle, The Judgement, includes an excerpt from the Athanasian Creed.